konsumer/tvparty/conf/README.md

 ### subscriptions.json

 These are your subscriptions, by ID.
-For Game of Thrones & Doctor Who, it looks like this:
+For "Game of Thrones" & "Doctor Who", it looks like this:

 ```json